wiebez2/wiebez2.github.io/README.md

 ### 2. Cloning a Repository

- - In your command line, run the following:
+ - Open the terminal app on your computer write in the following command, run the following:
     ```
     git clone https://github.com/[your username]/[your username].github.io
     ```